-Since 2007, students have been running Ithaca’s very own maple syrup production business; turning semi-sweet sap into rich, golden, delicious maple syrup.
+Since 2007, students have been running Ithaca College’s very own maple syrup production business; turning semi-sweet sap into rich, golden, delicious maple syrup.
 Every step in the process is run by students, from tapping the trees at our on-campus sugarbush, to bottling and finally marketing the finished product.
 We tap about 100 maple trees in our sugarbush.

 How Much Syrup Have we Made?

 2008-2009 season 5 gallons

 2009-2010 season 2.5 gallons

 2010-2011 season 10.8 gallons